tsegeron/math/README.md

 # Math
-Some useful classes, functions I write study
+Some useful classes, functions I write for study